fledge-iot/fledge-filter-scale-set/docs/index.rst

 | |scaleset_3| |
 +--------------+

 In this more detailed view individual items may be collapsed or expanded.
-Entries may also be deleted from the list by clicking on the icon to the right of the entry.
+Entries may also be deleted from the list by clicking on the cross icon to the right of the entry.

 In both views there are a set of controls that allow entries to be added to the list, imported and exported.